-He is co-editor of Payment Services Law and Practice (2022), and has been a contributor to the Review of Banking and Financial Services and the Journal of International Banking Law.
-John is a former editor of Payments and Fintech Lawyer, and has also been a contributing editor to Butterworths Financial Regulation Service for Payment Systems and Electronic Money.
+John is co-editor of Payment Services Law and Practice (2022), and has been a contributor to the Review of Banking and Financial Services and the Journal of International Banking Law.
+He is a former editor of Payments and Fintech Lawyer, and has also been a contributing editor to Butterworths Financial Regulation Service for Payment Systems and Electronic Money.
 John is an English-qualified solicitor and a member of the District of Columbia bar in the United States.

 John has received acknowledgement from numerous industry ranking guides:

 - Chambers UK 2024 – Ranked in Band 1 for Financial Services: Payments Law where sources note that “John is an exceptional attorney who has taken the time to deeply understand our business.
 He is highly knowledgeable, always puts the client first and is very responsive.”